A sleep course designed specifically for workplaces to help you improve your sleep and achieve better health and performance.

 This program provides you and your colleagues with the knowledge and tools to improve your sleep in a supportive group environment.

-This program includes live sessions with our Good Mood Dudes health experts to give you the opportunity to ask questions, clarify understanding and support behaviour change.
+This course includes live sessions with our health experts to give you the opportunity to ask questions, clarify understanding and support behaviour change.

 Dr Yu Sun Bin

-Sun is your lead expert, here to guide you through the seven-week program.
+Sun is your lead expert, here to guide you through the course.
 As a Sleep Epidemiologist at the University of Sydney, Sun’s research explores how sleep and circadian rhythms affect our collective health and wellbeing.

 Her work has influenced guidelines for healthy sleep duration, and she is strongly involved in advocacy for greater awareness of quality sleep as a way to maintain health and prevent disease.